 Yes, plastic containers are incredibly useful.
 And they used to be a novelty when The Graduate was shot.
 But it’s time to get over it.
 I do not want to compose my dinner emptying little plastic jars on my plate.
 That’s your job.
 If I liked plastic that much I would be still buying TV dinners instead of visiting your place to be fed.

 Asking if we are finished, or done, or praising us for a good job, or - especially - asking if we are still working on our dish is not how you check if you can take my plate.
 Eating out is not like working out, even if, due to overgenerous portion sizes, it feels like that sometimes.
 If there were one thing I could persuade Americans to learn, it would be this: there are things in life that are not tasks to be completed on time.
 And that includes meals.

-Nevertheless, since no restaurant owner should have time to read this blog, the only hope for advancement of American dining experience is a retiree exchange program, in which French grands-mères and grands-pères travel to the US to improve restaurant standards and aging American baby boomers are shipped oversees to inject some efficiency into limping Euro zone.
-Before that happens choose something from a short list of places where French tourists' influence is not needed: Criollo in Flagstaff or Downtown Kitchen in Tucson will leave you surprised, satisfied and happy.
-If that's New American, then I am a huge fan.
+Nevertheless, since no restaurant owner should have time to read this blog, the only hope for advancement of American dining experience is a retiree exchange program, in which French grands-méres and grands-péres travel to the US to improve restaurant standards and aging American baby boomers are shipped overseas to inject some efficiency into the limping Euro zone.
+Before that happens choose something from a short list of places where French tourists’ influence is not needed: Criollo in Flagstaff or Downtown Kitchen in Tucson will leave you surprised, satisfied and happy.
+If that’s New American, then I am a huge fan.